Amateur-Daksh/Uniscore/README.md

 - **Data Analysis:** Processes and extracts meaningful insights from student data.
 - **Visualization:** Generates charts and graphs for a clear understanding of results.
-- **Comparison Reports:** Compares data between CBSE and ICSE boards to identify trends.
+- **Comparison Reports:** Compares data between CBSE, ICSE and State boards to identify trends.

 ## Installation 🛠️